MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 The Data sources summary provides the following information about your data:

-* The number of **measured employees** for which Workplace Analytics gathers meeting and email data.
-These are the people that can be the subject of your analysis.
-(This should be equal to the number of Workplace Analytics licenses that you assigned during provisioning.)
+* The number of **measured employees** for whom your Workplace Analytics administrator assigned licenses to during setup.
+Workplace Analytics collects meeting and email data for these people.
+As an Analyst or Limited Analyst, this is the population you can analyze within Workplace Analytics.
 This number can help determine whether you have a good representation of the organization.

 * The number of people not part of your measured population (both internal and external) with whom the measured employees collaborated.